-BME 3003 INTRODUCTION TO BIOMECHANICS 3-0-3
+BME 3003 MUSCULOSKELETAL BIOMECHANICS 3-0-3

 An introduction to the kinematic geometry of human motion and the kinematics of individual human joints.
-Quantitative and qualitative descriptions of the action of muscles in relation to human and animal movement.
-Muscle models, receptors, and reflexes with application to control of multi-joint movement.
-Forward and inverse dynamics of multi-joint, muscle-driven systems.

-Prerequisites: BME 2013 and ES 223
+Quantitative and qualitative descriptions of the action of muscles in relation to human movement.
+Muscle models, receptors, and reflexes with application to control of multijoint movement.
+Forward and inverse dynamics of multijoint, muscle-driven systems.
+Prerequisites: CH 104 or CH 155, ES 223, and "C" or better in BME 2013